sebastianbergmann/phpunit-documentation-english/src/code-coverage-analysis.rst

     The *Line Coverage* software metric measures
     whether each executable line was executed.

-*Function and Method Coverage*

-    The *Function and Method Coverage* software
-    metric measures whether each function or method has been invoked. php-code-coverage only considers a function or method as covered when all of its executable lines are covered.

-*Class and Trait Coverage*

-    The *Class and Trait Coverage* software metric measures whether each method of a class or trait is covered. php-code-coverage only considers a class or trait as covered when all of its methods are covered.

-*Opcode Coverage*

-    The *Opcode Coverage* software metric measures
-    whether each opcode of a function or method has been executed while running the test suite.
-A line of code usually compiles into more than one opcode.
-Line Coverage regards a line of code as covered as soon as one of its opcodes is executed.

 *Branch Coverage*

     The *Branch Coverage* software metric measures